-All students who are applying for the Practical Nursing or Associate Degree Nursing whose primary language is not English must demonstrate English language proficiency before they can enroll for the first time at Manhattan Area Technical College.
+All students who are applying for the Practical Nursing or Associate Degree of Nursing programs whose primary language is not English must demonstrate English language proficiency before they can enroll for the first time at Manhattan Area Technical College.

 Applicants can show English competency by completing the testing explained below.
 The cost incurred is the sole responsibility of the individual.